PoCInnovation/Workshops/software/13.Rust/README.md

 Create a file `calculator.rs` for this new function.

-To do this, you have to make a calculator that can do :
+To do this, you have to make a calculator that can do:
 - `Addition`
 - `Multiplication`
 - `Division`